A lot or a little?

 Is it any good?

-Like most nature documentaries, Wings of Life is visually spectacular.
+Like most nature documentaries, this film is visually spectacular.
 The cinematography captures in breathtaking detail the ways pollinators and their colorful host flowers interact.
 It shows pregnant and nursing bats drink luscious red cactus fruit in slow motion, and an orchid bee getting trapped in a bucket orchid with perfect precision until the exotic flower's pollen sacks have been attached.
 Even basic closeups of Monarch butterflies or hungry hummingbirds are startlingly beautiful.

 Each coupling between a pollinator and its flower is what Streep's narration calls a "love connection," and the documentary beautifully conveys how the partnership of pollination is pivotal to the environment.
 However beautiful the visuals, younger kids may lose interest, because the dramatic tension isn't as compelling in this story as it is in other documentaries like African Cats or March of the Penguins, where there are several life-or-death scenarios.
 Still, you'll never look at a flower quite the same way again after seeing the process of pollination up close and personal in Wings of Life.

-Families can talk about how documentaries help teach us about the world around us -- whether it's nature and wildlife or personal stories.
+Families can talk about how documentaries like Wings of Life help teach us about the world around us -- whether it's nature and wildlife or personal stories.
 Which are more powerful or educational: documentaries or narrative films?

 Discuss flowers and how your family can help pollinators in your own backyard or locally through a community garden.
 What can you do to keep the cycle of pollination going strong?